PanderMusubi/inkscape-open-symbols/CONTRIBUTING.md

 ## How to contribute
-New iconsets and fixes to current iconsets are essential for keeping Inkscape Open Symbols a great resource for developers and designers.
-We simply can't get enough time to support all the amazing available iconsets out there.
+New symbol sets and fixes to current symbol sets are essential for keeping Inkscape Open Symbols a great resource for developers and designers.
+We simply can't get enough time to support all the amazing available SVG resources out there.
 To keep it easy as possible to contribute to this repository, please follow a few guidelines.
 Please don't hesitate to contact me for any help or mentorship.

+## License
+This repository contains multiple symbol sets with their own licenses.
+Using them requires you to be aware that you are subject to the license of the used symbol set.
+All symbol set licenses are listed in the README file and in their own file metadata.
+The LICENSE file refers to everything unrelated to the symbol sets.

 ##Getting Started
 To create a new symbol set is not required any advanced technical knowledge, although knowledge of basic gulp, npm and SVG will be very useful.